-From zombie processes to memory managers & killers, Linux Kernel has odd scenarios in which one just can't help but to illustrate them.
-Nevertheless, the extent to which these concepts are embraced is narrow yet efforts to increase awareness were carried by teams across the organization.
+From zombie processes to memory managers & killers, Linux Kernel has odd scenarios that are perfect for illustrations.
+Nevertheless, their abstract nature makes them less appealing to software teams that could benefit from knowing their behavior.
+Luckily, efforts to increase awareness on these components were carried by teams across the organization.

 One of the items that became a focal point to expose, due to security concerns, was that of buffer overflows.
 As part of the Security Tech Forum, I worked with a Kernel developer colleague to create a short video explaining this topic.
 Fortunately, we were given the Judge's Choice Award for our contribution in this second edition of the Buffer Overflow Video Contest.